 The training of the technicians and all employees is provided by the Operations Manager.
-Some topics of the training are below indicated:
+The topics of the training are as below:

 - 1. General explanation of the project.

 - 2. Explanation of the procedures of the Operations Procedure Manual.

 - 3. Procedures and preparations for the star-up.

 - 4. Maintenance procedures.

 - 5. Biogas safety instructions.

 - 6. Biogas measurement.

 - 7. Safety Issues.